Joey Boots, Howard Stern ‘Whack Pack’ Radio Costar, Dead At 49

 Joey Boots, a beloved member of radio shock jock Howard Stern’s popular “Whack Pack” radio crew, has died according to reports from TMZ and Page Six.
 Boots, whose real name was Joseph Bassolino, was 49.

 “A rep for the NYPD tells TMZ cops responded to Boots’ Bronx apartment building at 9:45 PM for a male in need of medical attention,” TMZ reported.
-“We’re told once emergency workers arrived, Boots was pronounced DOA.”

 According to TMZ, High Pitch Erik, another Whack Packer, went to Boots’ apartment to check on him after he became worried when Boots failed to show up for work.